Skip to Content

 I’m teaching you how to make Red Rice from Charleston, South Carolina and encourage you to follow the story through Jollof Rice from Nigeria and Jambalaya from New Orleans, Louisiana.

 Share these recipes with your friends and loved ones and follow each participant by using the hashtag #BHMVP2023 on Instagram.
-You can grab the full list of recipes from this year’s collaboration on the Eat the Culture website.
+You can grab the full list of recipes from this year’s collaboration on the Eat The Culture website.

 Beats and Eats (music to pair with Charleston Red Rice)